Describing vs Prescribing: Using your learner data more intelligently

 It’s the inevitable next step that comes after you describe what’s happening with your learning experiences.
 Unfortunately, it’s also where most organizations stop.

 There are lots of tools that can help you gather data, clean it, and visualize it through reports.
 But few tools can take your learners’ incoming data and give it some sense.
-This is where an analytics tool like Stream Analytics becomes uniquely valuable to an organization.
+This is where an analytics tool becomes uniquely valuable to an organization.

 It identifies data anomalies for you, as well as tells you when someone needs help or a ‘congratulations’.
 Even further, we believe it’s the only way for an organization to take learner data and make both predictions and prescriptions via machine learning.
 You can set up a way to consistently make predictions and prescriptions with your learner data, that make up the last two levels of learning analytics maturity.